Ikenna1414/SQL-Project/cleaning_data.md

 sku is unique on the products table so I used this as the primary key.
 This can be verified by ensuring that the number of rows when you ``` SEELECT sku FROM products``` is equal to the number of rows when you ```SELECT DISTINCT sku FROM products```

 For the sales_report tabl, name is not unique because  when you ``` SEELECT name FROM sales_report``` and when you ```SELECT DISTINCT name FROM sales_report``` the number of rows are not equal.

+Within the all_sessions table, I checked to see if there are rows where country is NULL.
+If I can identify the city, then I can fill in the country.

 Queries:
 Below, provide the SQL queries you used to clean your data.